Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Two-body Flqouet-Bloch band

 with $J^{Eff}_{i_1i_2i_3}=\big({1}/{(E_{i_1}-E_{i_2})}+{1}/{(E_{i_3}-E_{i_2})}\big)$ and $\Delta_2={J^2_0\Delta}/{[2(\omega^2-\Delta^2)]}+{J^2_1\Delta}/{[8(4\omega^2-\Delta^2)]}$.
 Interestingly, the second-order process not only contributes to the NNN interaction, but modifies the original NN interaction.
 Since the high-order term is much smaller than the second-order one in the perturbation parameter region, it allows us to ignore the results beyond the second-order term.

 By means of the perturbation theory~\cite{SBravyi2011,MTakahashi1977,CLee2004}, the effective two-magnon model up to second order in $\chi=0$ is given as

 with $\Delta_1=\Delta-\Delta_2$. $\sum_l\hat{n}_l=2$ restricts $\hat{H}_{Eff}$ to the two-magnon sector.
-The effective two-magnon model~\eqref{secondorderH} can be schematically described in Fig.~\ref{fig:1}(b) with the renormalized parameters.
+The effective two-magnon model~(\ref{secondorderH}) can be schematically described in figure~\ref{fig:1}(b) with the renormalized parameters.
 The effective NNN interaction comes from the asymmetric pathways between absorbing and consequently emitting phonons, $\{|l_2-l_1=2,0\rangle \to |l_2-l_1=1,+\chi \rangle\to|l_2-l_1=2,0\rangle, \chi\neq0\}$ and the inverse process, $\{|l_2-l_1=2,0\rangle \to |l_2-l_1=1,-\chi\rangle\to|l_2-l_1=2,0\rangle, \chi\neq0\}$.
-This is the origin of NNN interactions in a periodically modulated interacting systems.
+This is the origin of NNN interactions in a periodically modulated interacting system.
 The hopping rate is reduced to $J_1/4$.
 It must be pointed out that modulation amplitude $J_1$ determines the width of the continuum band $[-|J_1|, |J_1|]$.
-Once $J_1$ is sufficiently large, the NNN-interaction bound-state band may be not enough to completely separate from the continuum band.
-With the effective two-magnon model~\eqref{secondorderH}, we can systematically create and control the NNN interaction.
-The long-range magnon-magnon bound states arising from the modulation-induced NNN interaction constitutes the central idea of our paper.
+Once $J_1$ is sufficiently large, the NNN-interaction bound-state band may not be enough to completely separate from the continuum band.
+With the effective two-magnon model~(\ref{secondorderH}), we can systematically create and control the NNN interaction.
+The long-range two-magnon bound states arising from the modulation-induced NNN interaction constitutes the central idea of our paper.